John Carruthers (politician)

 John Carruthers (25 October 1863 - 25 December 1949) was a Liberal party member of the House of Commons of Canada.

-Birthplace

-He was born in Hamilton, Canada West and became a physician and mayor of Little Current, Ontario.
+He became a physician and mayor of Little Current, Ontario.

-Career

-He was elected to Parliament at the Algoma East riding in the 1921 general election, defeating the Conservative incumbent George Nicholson.
-After serving his only term, the 14th Canadian Parliament, Carruthers was defeated by Nicholson in the 1925 federal election.
+Carruthers was elected to Parliament at the Algoma East riding in the 1921 general election, defeating the Conservative incumbent George Nicholson.
+After serving one term in the 14th Canadian Parliament, Carruthers was defeated by Nicholson in the 1925 federal election.